STATUTE OF THE UNION OF ASSOCIATIONS ADVERTISING COUNCIL

 4. Resolutions of the Supervisory Board are adopted in an open vote by a simple majority of votes in the presence of at least half of the members.

 5. Resolutions of the General Assembly are adopted by a simple majority of votes.

-6. The General Assembly votes in two stages on matters concerning amendments to the Statute, the Code of Ethics in Advertising, the Complaints Handling Rules and the amount of membership fees.
+6. The General Assembly votes in two stages on matters concerning amendments to the Statute, the Code of Ethics in Advertising, the Complaints Handling Rules, the Rules of the Advertising Ethics Committee and the amount of membership fees.
 In the first stage, the group of ordinary members and the group of supporting members vote separately, and the proposed amendment must be approved by ¾ of the votes of each group in the presence of at least half of its members.
 After fulfilling this condition, the General Assembly adopts a resolution by the majority of ¾ of votes in the presence of at least half of all members of the Council.